cloudevents/spec/roadmap.md

 *0.1*

 1. Draft specification that WG members agree *could* provide interoperability.
+1. Include an initial set of use-cases for CloudEvents.
+1. Define a type system for CloudEvents values.
 1. Document at least 3 sample events that conform to the specification.
 1. Github repo is organized to be approachable to a engineers who might want to implement the spec.
-1. Use-cases.
-1. Placeholder for protocol specification, folder and brief starter doc for HTTP.
 1. Finalize logo.
 1. Create and deploy a website that features a simple overview, email list and directs visitors to Github.
 1. Store all website assets in the CloudEvents repository, under the governance of the working group.

 *0.2*

 1. Have at least 2 implementations of the specification that can demonstrate interoperability.
+1. Include a specification for mapping the CloudEvents specification to HTTP.
+1. Include a specification for mapping the CloudEvents specification to JSON.
 1. Changes to the spec to facilitate adoption.
-1. HTTP protocol specification.
 1. Draft documentation and developer guide.
 1. Publicize at conferences ([CloudNativeCon Europe](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2018/)).